As an alumni relations department, do you often ask yourself, “how to network with alumni”?

 – Following us on Instagram (where we send exclusive updates on DM!)

-– Opting in to our SMS broadcasts (SMS TEXALUM to 39999)
+– Opting in for our SMS broadcasts (SMS TEXALUM to 39999)

 Please let me know if you have any questions about the alumni network by replying to this email.